dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 Looking at the pins on the joycon, the left most one is Pin 1, and the right most one is Pin 10.
 Pin 1, 2 and 7 is GND.

+And here is a capture of the docking of the left joycon.

+[Click here](./logic_captures/leftjoycon_docking.logicdata) for the capture data.

 ![Alt text](https://i.imgur.com/iUq5RNG.png)

+Channel mapping:

 | channel | joycon connector pin |
 |---------|----------------------|